theblackcat102/structure-gen/README.md

   </a>
 </div>

+**Update:**

+- 2024/12/09 : We have since added a [updated note](./updates.md) on structure generation libraries and found different results

 Structured generation, the process of producing content in standardized formats like JSON and XML, is widely utilized in real-world applications to extract key output information from large language models (LLMs).
 This study investigates whether such constraints on generation space impact LLMs' abilities, including reasoning and domain knowledge comprehension.

 ## Environment Setup